 You Might Want to Go Back Home

-Living in an RV isn’t for everyone (it definitely wasn’t my first choice), but it is a great way of life with its pros and cons, just like anything else does.
+Living in an RV isn’t for everyone (it wasn’t my first choice), but it is a great way of life with its pros and cons, just like anything else does.

 You might find yourself thinking, “I just want to go home” after a few weeks or months on the road.